ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 {{use-of-http}} discussed security recommendations for HTTPS transport of TEEP messages.
 See Section 6 of {{?I-D.ietf-httpbis-bcp56bis}}
 for additional discussion of HTTP(S) security considerations.
+See section 9 of {{?I-D.ietf-teep-architecture}} for security considerations specific to the use of TEEP.

 # IANA Considerations